Dr. Jenine Abboushi is an assistant professor of cultural studies and comparative literature.

-Her research interests focus on 19th to 21th-century American, English, Arabic, French and Francophone literature and cultures; colonial and postcolonial studies; literary and cultural theory; gender studies; Islamism; culture and globalization; film and new media.
+Her research interests focus on 19th century to 21th century American, English, Arabic, French and Francophone literature and cultures; colonial and postcolonial studies; literary and cultural theory, gender studies, Islamism, culture and globalization, and film and new media.

 Her doctoral studies in comparative literature at Harvard focused on 19th and 20th-century American, French and Arabic literature and cultures.
 She wrote a comparative study of cultural imperialism, showing how central concepts of the aesthetic developed in dialogue with perceptions of non-Western aesthetic forms, ideologies and social practices.

 Prior to LAU, she taught in the departments of comparative literature and Middle Eastern studies at New York University.
 Following a Fulbright year, she moved to Morocco to work on creative writing projects, and to conduct research, funded by a MacArthur Foundation grant, on Islamism, gender, and new media.

 At LAU, she teaches courses in comparative literature, creative writing, translation and literature, and the novel and cinema.
 Her current research projects include non-native literature and cultural representation, the city in translation, and literature/film collaborations.

 - “The Big Screen in the Translational Novel,” chapter 9 in Life Without Media, Ed.
 Eva Comas, et al. (Peter Lang,pubs.), July 2013.